Overview

 Tilt-Up Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Confirm shell geometry and site logistics is treated as a project decision point, not a handoff moment.
-We connect it to lift path constraints and keep the team aligned on what must be resolved before the next trade package moves.
+Confirm shell geometry, Hays County site logistics, and limestone subgrade conditions before slab design is finalized is treated as a project decision point, not a handoff moment.
+We connect it to lift path constraints and crane positioning on limestone-cut parcels with limited level staging area and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Prepare slab, reinforcement, and embedded layouts is treated as a project decision point, not a handoff moment.
-We connect it to panel connection detailing and keep the team aligned on what must be resolved before the next trade package moves.
+Prepare slab, reinforcement, and embedded layouts with geotechnical coordination for Edwards Plateau conditions is treated as a project decision point, not a handoff moment.
+We connect it to panel connection detailing reviewed and locked before casting to avoid post-erection structural questions and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Cast panels and verify erection readiness is treated as a project decision point, not a handoff moment.
-We connect it to dry-in timing and keep the team aligned on what must be resolved before the next trade package moves.
+Cast panels and verify erection readiness with cure verification appropriate for Central Texas summer heat is treated as a project decision point, not a handoff moment.
+We connect it to dry-in timing managed around Central Texas spring hail and summer storm exposure windows and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Execute lifts and secure structural continuity is treated as a project decision point, not a handoff moment.
-We connect it to concurrent sitework coordination and keep the team aligned on what must be resolved before the next trade package moves.
+Execute lifts using crane logistics planned around site access, panel sequence, and concurrent civil work is treated as a project decision point, not a handoff moment.
+We connect it to concurrent sitework coordination to keep civil and panel operations from colliding under one site safety plan and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Transition into dry-in, interiors, and closeout sequencing is treated as a project decision point, not a handoff moment.
-We connect it to lift path constraints and keep the team aligned on what must be resolved before the next trade package moves.
+Transition into dry-in, interior trade release, and closeout sequencing aligned to Hays County occupancy timeline is treated as a project decision point, not a handoff moment.
+We connect it to lift path constraints and crane positioning on limestone-cut parcels with limited level staging area and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit